-Before becoming an author, I had no idea just how much work book marketing entails.
-So, my blog is mostly aimed at helping authors with their book marketing efforts and at sharing everything I learn along the way.
+Thank you for visiting the Nicholas C. Rossis author blog!
+Before becoming an author, I had no idea just how much work book marketing entails: it’s never been easier to publish your work, but it’s never been harder to get people to read it.
+So, my blog is mostly aimed at helping authors with their book marketing efforts and at sharing every trick of the trade I pick along the way.

-You may also be interested in Istomedia’s web design services.
-If so, please read this post for further information.
+You may also be interested in my web design services aimed at authors.
+I also post writing tips and free stories.
+For some fun reading, visit the Entertainment section.
+If you like what you see here, check out my books on Amazon.
+And if you leave a comment or contact me, I’ll keep you up-to-date with my news and send you exclusive short stories as a ‘thank-you’.
 Oh, and please feel free to reblog and share.
 I’ll be grateful to you if you do!
 For an easy way to do so, or for those who have trouble viewing this blog, I have set up a mirror blog on nicholasrossis.wordpress.com.

 - Musiville was an award-winning finalist in the Book Excellence Awards.
 If you haven’t read it yet, check it out on Amazon.

 - You can now read all of my fantasy/science fiction work in a single volume!
 Get your copy on Amazon, or sign up for my newsletter and read for free the first part of my celebrated sci-fi/fantasy series, Pearseus.